 Our entire group played the slot tournament.
 We took turns sitting down at a panel of slot machines and it was hilarious to watch everyone frantically hitting buttons as they competed to be the winner.

 Guess who won the Boobie Prize?
 That’s right!
 Me!
 I ended up dead last!
 Slot machines are more like video games these days.
 To be honest, I prefer the old-fashioned ones that have arms you pull down because they give me more of a sense of power.
 LOL!
 Apparently, there are some of those in the casino, but I didn’t get a chance to try them.

 Wine-tasting and appetizers

 All that slot action worked up an appetite so we moved on to sample appetizers and wine in the luxurious Oak Room.
 Pala Casino is a 4-star diamond resort experience and The Oak Room, which is an intimate dining room, is first-class.
 Our Sommelier, who is also a Temecula winemaker, educated us on the local wines we tasted.
 Nearby Temecula is the heart of Southern California’s wine country and has produced multiple award-winning wines.
 Chef Yee Thomas Feng, who is also a sushi master, whetted our appetites with his fabulous culinary creations that were paired with our wine-tasting.

 If that wasn’t enough, we sampled more wine and appetizers in The Cave Room, an underground wine cellar and entertainment venue located next to the outdoor Starlight Theater.

 Concert Under the Stars

 To top off our evening, we attended a concert at the Starlight stage set in the courtyard of the resort.
 Pala Casino hosts top-name acts and UB40 was the featured group.
 They’re known for their 80’s Reggae hit “Red, Red, Wine.”
-Before they came on, we listened to Jamaican Reggae band “Raging Fyah,” and Reggae-inspired band “Matisyahu.”
+Before they came on, we listened to the Jamaican Reggae band “Raging Fyah,” and Reggae-inspired band “Matisyahu.”
 It was a stunning evening under the stars and the entire audience, as well as several guests watching the show from their rooms above, danced and grooved throughout the entire show.
 UB40 teased the audience mercilessly before they finally came back on stage to sing their biggest hit.

 The Pala Casino Spa Resort experience as a whole